speed1313/linzin/README.md

      ```
      To avoid this problem, we need to implement garbage collection.
    - By looking forward the structure of the program(AST), we can know which variables will be used in the future, and vice versa.
-   - The example of the Linzin program that need gc
+   - The example of the Linzin program that need gc?
    ```
     let w : un bool = un false;
     let x : un bool = un true;